October 9, 2018

 This course is appropriate for any organizational or marketing leader who is trying to figure out how to get started or move forward in the ever evolving world of social media marketing.

-Nik Souris is an entrepreneur, digital marketer and social strategist.
-He currently heads digital marketing and growth at Privoro, a mobile security technology provider.
-Nik has architected and executed digital strategies to grow audiences into millions of online followers for clients ranging from individuals to global brands - including a top 50 Facebook Page with over 34 million likes.
-As an experienced manager at Andersen Consulting (now Accenture), Nik was recruited into executive positions at Software Support (acquired by Convergys) and Paladyne (reverse IPO, subsequently acquired) before starting a handful of companies in Technology and Consumer Packaged Goods.
+Nik Souris currently leads channel partnership enablement for Privoro, a mobile security technology company.
+As an entrepreneur, digital marketer and customer acquisition architect; he has designed and executed growth strategies to build audiences into millions of subscribers for clients the range from global brands to individual celebrities.
+Formerly an experienced manager at Andersen Consulting (now Accenture), Nik was recruited into executive positions at Software Support (acquired by Convergys) and later Paladyne (IPO prior to being acquired) before founding and/or joining a handful of both private and venture backed startup companies in Technology and Consumer Packaged Goods industries.
 Nik's formal education includes Executive Education at the Harvard Business School and a Bachelor of Science degree from Purdue University's School of Industrial Engineering.